Letterbook/FEP/feps/fep-8b32.md

 The proposed authentication mechanism is based on [Data Integrity](https://w3c.github.io/vc-data-integrity/) specification.

+### Proof generation

+The proof MUST be created according to the *Data Integrity* specification, section [4.1 Generate Proof](https://w3c.github.io/vc-data-integrity/#generate-proof).

 The process of proof generation consists of the following steps:

 - **Canonicalization** is a transformation of a JSON object into the form suitable for hashing, according to some deterministic algorithm.
 - **Hashing** is a process that calculates an identifier for the transformed data using a cryptographic hash function.
 - **Signing** is a process that calculates a value that protects the integrity of the input data from modification.

-The constructed proof then MUST be inserted into the original JSON object.
-The object MAY contain multiple proofs.
+The resulting proof is added to the original JSON object under the key `proof`.
+Objects MAY contain multiple proofs.

 Example of unsigned activity: